aaronchu/heroku-review-envs/heroku-app-create/README.md

 In the value of the `APP_REF` variable, we define multiple `config_vars` to be created.
 They are delimited by the `|` character.
 Each of those is a pair - a name and a string template separated by the `%` character.

 The string template should contain a placeholder for the Heroku Domain to be assigned to the app.
-This should be in the form `<myapp>` where `myapp` is the value of `SERVICE_NAME`.
+This should be in the form `<myapp>` where `myapp` is the value of `APP_NAME`.

 The definition of an app reference like this: